light5551/docs-opmanual_autolab/book/opmanual_autolab/00_book_autolab.md

 <minitoc/>

-Warning: Autolabs are still experimental.
-We are working on preparing a set of instructions for you but it is still all in its beta version.

 ### The Big Picture {nonumber notoc}

 The goal of an Autolab is to create a human free, automated environment for Duckiebots.
 This requires a bit more than just a standard [Duckietown](+opmanual_duckietown#book) to work.
 An Autolab can serve different purposes.
 It is used for research on the Duckietown platform, and is also being used to organize the embodied challenges of [AIDO]((+AIDO#book)).

 The aim of this book is to present:

-- a set of instructions (labeled BUILDING) on how to build an Autolab to current specifications
+- a set of instructions (labeled **BUILD**) on how to build an Autolab to current specifications
-- a set of instructions (labeled DEMO) on how to run the Autolab functions or demos
+- a set of instructions (labeled **DEMO**) on how to run the Autolab functions or demos
-- a set of guides (labeled SOFTWARE) to the different pieces of software that are used and are under development
+- a set of guides (labeled **SW**) to the different pieces of software that are used and are under development

-### Sections
+### Section overview {nonumber notoc}

 In each of the following sections you will find the BUILDING, the DEMO and the SOFTWARE pages.